bongiozzo/musica_mustdie/output/band_manticora.md

 # Manticora

+Progressive Power/Speed Metal

-Дискография
+## Дискография

-"Dead End Solution" 1997, Power Metal
+### "Dead End Solution" 1997, Power Metal

+1. Dead End Solution 05:51
+2. How?
+03:50
+3. In Silence 04:12
+4. The Pain You Offer 04:49
+5. In Your Face 05:55

+Kristian Larsen: lead, rhythm & acoustic guitar and backing vocals Lars Larsen: vocals and rhythm guitar
+Rene Nielsen: bass
+Mads Volf: drums

+All guitars played by Kristian Larsen

+Recorded & Mixed at: El-Sound Studios, Denmark Mastered at: Tocano, Denmark
+Produced & Mixed by: Morten Bue

-"Roots of Eternity" 1999, Power Metal
+### "Roots of Eternity" 1999, Power Metal

+1. From Far Beyond (Intro) 00:31
+2. When Forever Ends 06:49
+3. The Vision 04:58
+4. Intoxicated 06:37
+5. Beyond The Walls of Sleep 03:32
+6. Nowhere Land 05:00
+7. The Flood 09:25
+8. Pale Faces 04:32
+9. Private Hell 03:45
+10. Roots of Eternity 11:44

+Recorded & Mixed at: Aabenraa Studios, Denmark Mastered at: Athens Mastering Studio, Greece
+Produced & Mixed by: Jacob Hansen
+Mastered by: Chris Hadjestamou
+Artwork & Layout by: Robert Sindermann

-"Darkness With Tales to Tell" 2001, Progressive "Hyperion" 2002, Power Metal
+### "Darkness With Tales to Tell" 2001, Progressive

+1. From Far Beyond (Intro) 00:39
+2. The Chance Of Dying In A Dream 05:29
+3. Dynasty Of Fear 04:44
+4. Dragon's Mist 08:57
+5. Felice 06:37
+6. The Nightfall War 05:28
+7. The Puzzle 06:11
+8. Critical Mass 05:03
+9. Lost Souls 06:01
+10. The Twilight Shadow 05:26
+11. Shadows With Tales To Tell 07:03

+Recorded, Mixed & Mastered at: Aabenraa Studios, Denmark Produced, Mixed & Mastered by: Jacob Hansen
+Artwork & Layout by: Chris Kallias

+### "Hyperion" 2002, Power Metal

+1. A Gathering Of Pilgrims 02:21
+2. Filaments Of Armageddon 07:36
+3. The Old Barge 03:51
+4. Keeper Of Time - Eternal Champion 07:53
+5. Cantos 07:00
+6. On A Sea Of Grass - Night 01:41
+7. Reversed 07:36
+8. On A Sea Of Grass - Day 03:03
+9. A Long Farewell 08:44
+10. At The Keep 04:40
+11. Swarm Attack 02:09
+12. Loveternaloveternal...
+07:03
+13. Future World (bonus track Japan)

-"8 Deadly Sins" 2004, Power Metal
+### "8 Deadly Sins" 2004, Power Metal

+1. If?
+03:07
+2. King Of The Absurd 06:06
+3. Playing God 05:42
+4. Melancholic 05:30
+5. Creator Of Failure 07:40
+6. It Feels Like The End 07:27
+7. Enigma 06:31
+8. Fall From Grace 04:20
+9. Help Me Like No One Can 05:12
+10. If, Then...
+03:18
+11. Private Hell (Japanese bonus track)

+Lars F. Larsen - vocals
+Kristian Larsen - guitars
+Kasper Gram - bass
+Mads Volf - drums

+Special Guest : Martin Arendal - guitars

+### "The Black Circus (Part 1 - Letters)" 2006, Power Metal

+1. Enter The Carnival;
+2. The Black Circus;
+3. Intuneric I;
+4. Enchanted Mind;
+5. Intuneric II;
+6. Forever Carousel;
+7. Freakshow;
+8. Gypsies Dance pt.1;
+9. Intuneric III;
+10. Wisdom;
+11. Intuneric IV;
+12. Disciples Of The Entities

+All songs written by MANTICORA
+Recorded and mixed by Tommy Hansen and MANTICORA Recorded, mixed and engineerd at Jailhouse Studios, Horsens, Denmark

+Mads Volf - Drums
+Lars F.Larsen - Vocals
+Larsen - Guitars
+Kasper Gram - Bass
+Martin Arendal - Guitars

+Female Vocals by Karin Borum
+Choir by MANTICORA and Tommy Hansen

-"The Black Circus (Part 1 - Letters)" 2006, Power Metal "The Black Circus (Part 2 - Disclosure)" 2007, Power Metal "Safe" 2010, Progressive
+### "The Black Circus (Part 2 - Disclosure)" 2007, Power Metal

+Entrance
+Beauty Will Fade
+Gypsies“ Dance Part 2
+Intuneric V
+Haita Di Lupi
+When The Soulreapers Cry
+Intuneric VI
+All That Remain
+Intuneric VII
+Of Madness In Its Purity

+### "Safe" 2010, Progressive

+1. In The Abyss Of Desperation 05:32
+2. Silence The Freedom 07:05
+3. Complete 05:30
+4. From The Pain Of Loss ( I Learned About The Truth) 04:37
+5. A Lake That Drained 06:02
+6. Carrion Eaters 06:35
+7. Safe 14:10
+8. Embryonic Man (bonus track Japan)

 ## Отношения с другими группами